Did you miss our “Intro to Agile methods” Webinar? Here’s the VIDEO!

 So agile projects need documentation, reviews and processes just as traditional projects do to meet requirements, manage costs and schedules, deliver benefits and avoid scope creep; agile simply does not place as much emphasis on highly detailed documentation and does not expect to fully understand the requirements before work can begin.

-Instead it emphasises the importance of delivering a working product as something tangible for the client that can then be refined until it fulfils the client’s needs.
+Instead, it emphasizes the importance of delivering a working product as something tangible for the client that can then be refined until it fulfills the client’s needs.
 The key measure of project progress is this series of working deliverables.

 Intro to Agile methods